unaveragetech/sharemyscreen/README.md

 ## License 📄

-This project is licensed under the **MIT License** - see the [LICENSE](https://gist.github.com/unaveragetech/a29c048c8b1ccad062066507bf183d9e) file for details.
+This project is licensed under the **SDUC License** - see the [LICENSE](https://gist.github.com/unaveragetech/a29c048c8b1ccad062066507bf183d9e) file for details.

 ---

 ### 💬 **Support & Feedback**
-If you need help or want to give feedback, feel free to open an issue or reach out directly through the GitHub discussions page.
+If you need help or want to give feedback, feel free to open an issue or reach out directly through the GitHub discussions page. or via my contact on my profile

 ---